Projects & News

 On Oct.
 9, 2019 and at the Society of Environmental Professionals’ (SEIP’s) Annual Conference, Michael Hill summarized means by which captives, “rent-a-cell” captives, and other Alternatives could fill gaps left by AIG and other Traditional Insurers’ exit or partial exit from the Environmental Insurance market.
 Hill described the importance of these Alternatives in today’s retracting market, and means by which Alternatives can support activities that reduce climate impacts .
 Such activities include not only Brownfield cleanups (which EPA has found reduce vehicle miles traveled by over 40% on average), but also Solar Parks, Carbon Credits, Decommissioning of Nuclear Power Plants, and more.
-The Presentation can be accessed here.
+The Presentation can also be accessed here.

 On February 7, 2019, Michael Hill co-led a CLE webinar, Environmental Insurance, Captive Alternatives, and Contractual Transfers in the Context of Contaminated Property Cleanups and Transfers.
 The webinar reviewed traditional and alternative insurance products (e.g., Pollution Legal Liability, Cost Cap, Excess of Indemnity) as well as captives, contractual liability transfers and other tools in the context of the cleanup and/or transfer of contaminated properties.
 The webinar was designed for attorneys in the fields of real estate, environmental and bankruptcy serving industrial clients, governments, Brownfield developers, remediation contractors, “PRP” groups, and others.